wealthsimple/ws-style/README.md

 Shared [rubocop](https://github.com/bbatsov/rubocop) config to enforce Ruby style consistently across Wealthsimple libraries and services.

+# Upgrading to 1.x

+1.x adds a number of Cops to our default.yml.
+See the relevant Quip for more information on how to upgrade.

 ## Installation

 Add this line to your application's Gemfile and execute `bundle`: